Skip to content

 Von Neumann perceive class.

 This class implements perception based on the Von Neumann neighborhood.
-The Von Neumann neighborhood includes cells within a specified Manhattan distance of the central cell.
+The Von Neumann neighborhood includes all cells within Manhattan distance radius of the central cell.

 Source code in src/cax/core/perceive/von_neumann_perceive.py